 Seattle activists founded it way back in 1999.
 Since then, it’s expanded to six million global users.
 Not only does it publish a multilingual newsletter, but it also runs Onion services for its chat and email services.

-Interested in the history of the internet?
+Are you interested in the history of the internet?
 This website is dedicated to preserving online culture.
 You’ll find screenshots of websites from many years ago.
-Basically, it lets you travel back in time and see how websites evolve.
+It lets you travel back in time and see how websites evolve.

 You can use it to archive websites you want to look back on in the future.
-It’s also useful for retrieving historical records.
-Many people see it as an important tool, especially since you can see how government websites change over time.
+It’s also helpful in retrieving historical records.
+Many people see it as an essential tool, especially since you can see how government websites change over time.

 You’re probably surprised to find out that this government agency is on the Dark Web.
 Funny story: Tor started as an invention by the U.S. Navy to help agencies posted abroad.